Harvest Moon (Neil Young song): Reception

 Pitchfork said, "Young lets his guitar summon a vast distance—detuning the lowest string and letting it reverberate through the central riff, fingerpicking the harmonics high up the fretboard during the verses.
 The sound itself seems to conjure eternity, and the words do, too."
-The music critic Alexis Petridis wrote that Harvest Moon was a "genuinely beautiful hymn to marriage and enduring love".
-The British critic Sam Inglis wrote that if Harvest Moon had been released in 1973, Young would have been accused of artistic stagnation as the song sounded too similar to the songs on his album Harvest, but in 1992 the song was celebrated as the "end of a great musical journey", a refreshing return to Young's musical style of the early 1970s.
+Music critic Alexis Petridis wrote that "Harvest Moon" was a "genuinely beautiful hymn to marriage and enduring love".
+The British critic Sam Inglis wrote that if "Harvest Moon" had been released in 1973, Young would have been accused of artistic stagnation as the song sounded too similar to the songs on his album Harvest, but in 1992 the song was celebrated as the "end of a great musical journey", a refreshing return to Young's musical style of the early 1970s.
 Inglis wrote that much of the popular success of Harvest Moon in the fall of 1992 was due to a backlash against grunge music, which dominated the charts in first half of 1992.
 Grunge music tended to feature angry and/or depressing lyrics, and the romantic "gentleness" of Harvest Moon was felt to be an exhilarating contrast to grunge when it debuted in November 1992.
 Harvest Moon was widely seen as a sequel to Harvest, which added to its appeal.

+The song was also featured in the soundtrack to the 2006 film My Blueberry Nights.